jmyers7/book/_build/html/_sources/chapters/theory-to-practice.md

 Naturally, a kernel density estimation begins by choosing the _kernel_, which is a function that has a "bell shape," not unlike the normal density curve.
 In fact, one can even _choose_ the normal density curve as the kernel, and then one obtains _Gaussian KDE_.
 These will be the only types of kernels that we will consider.

 Imagine for simplicity that we have three data points along the $x$-axis.
 The idea is then to place three kernels (i.e., normal density curves) directly over top of the data points.
 We then _sum_ the kernels and divide by $3$ (to normalize the area under the curve to $1$), obtaining a _kernel density estimate_.
 The width of the kernel is controlled by a parameter called _bandwidth_, denoted $h$, which coincides with the standard deviation of the normal distribution in the case of Gaussian KDE.
-So, large values of $h$ correspond to wide kernels, and smaller values correspond to narrower kernels.
+So, large values of $h$ correspond to wide kernels, and smaller values correspond to narrow kernels.
 Here are three examples of Gaussian KDE with different values of $h$:

 ```{code-cell} ipython3
 :tags: [hide-input, full-width]